diaspora-orm/diaspora/doc/index.md

 ## What is Diaspora

+Diaspora is an ORM[^ORM] built to work on both NodeJS & the browser.
+An ORM[^ORM] is a software component allowing you to perform operations on possibly large sets of data, exactly like a database may do: *Diaspora* can use **adapters** to connect to several data sources (files, memory, webStorage, etc etc) or databases.

+One of the main interests of ORMs[^ORM] is that it can allow you to select, update, delete or create elements using a single unique query language, that will be translated later to real queries for each data source.
+(See the [Query Language](query-language.html) page for more details).

+Diaspora can easily be added to your existing application, by loading a script on your webpage or requiring the main module file.
+You can check the [Getting Started](getting-started.html) page for more infos.

+## Why *Diaspora* ?

 > A *diaspora* (from Greek διασπορά, "scattering, dispersion") is a scattered population whose origin lies within a smaller geographic locale
 - Wikipedia